Kingdom-Software-Solutions/wedding-warehouse/README.md

 ## Contributing

-Please read [CONTRIBUTING.md]{) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/Kingdom-Software-Solutions/wedding-warehouse/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to Mel's Warehouse.

 ## Versioning